So a few days ago, somebody found an exploit in beep - now CVE-2018-0492.

 Which is bad, because Ubuntu and Debian both install beep SUID root, by default.
 You can check with “dpkg-reconfigure -plow beep”.

-and until recently that is exactly what it did: popen a copy of ed and feed it.
+and that looks very much like an ed-script.
+In fact, until recently that is exactly what patch did: popen a copy of ed and feed it.
 The line “id > ~/pwn.lol; beep” will hence be run, create a file pwn.lol in $HOME with the current user id, and then execute beep.
 That’s the promised beep you hear.

 Of course code execution by a thing you expect to handle data is a problem, and that is now CVE-2018-1000156.